-At least 51% of the sub-fund's net assets are allocated to investments that meet the promoted environmental and social characteristics as described in the following sections.
-The alignment of the portfolio with the binding elements of the investment strategy used to attain the promoted environ-mental and social characteristics is continuously controlled via the sub-fund's investment guidelines monitoring.
+At least 80% of the sub-fund's net assets are allocated to investments that meet the promoted envi-ronmental and social characteristics as described in the following sections.
+The alignment of the portfolio with the binding elements of the investment strategy used to attain the promoted environ-mental and social characteristics as well as the PAB-Exclusions is continuously controlled via the sub-fund's investment guidelines monitoring

+The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?